amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 The second principle of the design philosophy is "Uncommon tasks can't always be simple, but they still should be possible".
 Examples include writing a custom goodness-of-fit function or defining a new population structure.
 To some extent, the second principle is at odds with the first, since the more flexibility an interface has, typically the more complex it is as well.

-For example, the following code and Fig. :ref:`example` shows the result of running two simulations to determine the impact of a custom intervention aimed at protecting the elderly:
+To illustrate the tension between these two principles, the following code and Fig. :ref:`example` show the implementation and result of running two simulations to determine the impact of a custom intervention aimed at protecting the elderly:

 .. code-block:: python

    import covasim as cv

-   # Custom intervention
+   # Define a custom intervention
-   def elderly(sim):
+   def elderly(sim, old=70):
        if sim.t == sim.day('2020-04-01'):
-           elderly = sim.people.age>70
+           elderly = sim.people.age > old
            sim.people.rel_sus[elderly] = 0.0

+   # Set custom parameters
    pars = dict(
        pop_type = 'hybrid', # More realistic population
        location = 'japan', # Japan characteristics